salandered/Godot-Souls-like-Game-Template/docs/docs_project_systems/docs_validation_framework.md

 ## 🧾 What it does

-- **Runs dependency validation** and any custom validation for any custom class used in code (in Godot it means all the files except for may be `EditorScript`).
+- **Runs dependency validation** and any custom validation for derived classes (in Godot it means all the files except for may be `EditorScript`).
 - **Persists the validation result** and produces API for a custom class to check the validation result
 - It also can auto disable the node if validation is failed.